jadermcg/biomapp-chip/README.md

 ## Dependencies

-To run the program, you will need the following libraries installed on your Ubuntu-based system:
+To run the program, you will need the following libraries installed on your Linux-based system:

 - Boost Filesystem
 - R